 Finding A Wedding Dress Designer you like

 Let's try and look at this in some sort of logical order.
 The first thing you need to do is try and find some dresses and/or designers that you like.
 A great way of doing that is to follow Rock My Wedding on Instagram and visit our real weddings section.
 It is SO useful to see dresses on real brides in action to get a good idea of how they actually look.
-When you've found a couple of designers you like, why not pop on to their Instagram too.
+When you've found a couple of designers you like, why not pop on to their Instagram too?
 It's a great way of keeping up to date with any offers they might have or where you can find them in a boutique near you.
-We put this handy guide to wedding dresses together to help you understand some of the jargon that goes along with wedding dress shopping and to grasp what you're actually looking at when you walk through that boutique door.
+We put this wedding dress guide together to help you understand some of the jargon that goes along with wedding dress shopping and grasp what you're actually looking at when you walk through that boutique door.

 When Should I Buy My Wedding Dress?

 There's no real right or wrong time to go shopping for your wedding dress.
 The most important thing is to make sure that the dress you want can be ready in time.
 The usual lead time for dresses is about 6 months.
 But that's not to say that you can't get a rush job through in 8 weeks.
 Obviously, that isn't ideal for anyone really but it can be done.
 The sooner you can find your dress the better.
 Giving yourself the time to save up for the balance of the dress is a bonus.
 If you have 12 months that would be ideal for you in terms of savings and also the designers in terms of being able to get it to you in plenty of time for you to have fittings should you need them (and you probably will)?
 Wedding dress shopping is likely to be something new to you and can be daunting so it's nice to be able to take your time with the process.
-You don't need the extra pressure of having to choose something from the first day of shopping because you don't have time to go anywhere else.
+You don't need the extra pressure of having to choose something on the first day of shopping because you don't have time to go anywhere else.

 What To Consider When Shopping For A Wedding Dress